Import libraries

 • Cooperating processes - no need for memory protection (separate address spaces).

-• Relevant for parrallel computation with memory allocation.
+• Relevant for parallel computation with memory allocation.

 • Threads share the same address space (Data registers): access to code, heap and (global) data.